-Our steel making operations in the United States, Brazil and Mexico use electric arc furnaces where carbon dioxide generation is primarily linked to energy use.
+Our steel making operations in Brazil and Mexico use electric arc furnaces where carbon dioxide generation is primarily linked to energy use.
 In the United States, the Environmental Protection Agency has issued rules imposing inventory and reporting obligations to which some of our facilities are subject, and has also issued rules that will affect preconstruction permits for our facilities where increases in greenhouse gas pollutants are contemplated.
 The U.S. Congress has debated various measures for regulating greenhouse gas emission (such as carbon dioxide) and may enact them in the future.
 Such laws and regulations may also result in higher costs for coking coal, natural gas and electricity generated by carbon-based systems (such as coal-fired electric generating facilities).
 Such future laws and regulations, whether in the form of a cap-and-trade emissions permit system, a carbon tax or other regulatory regime may have a negative effect on our operations.
 Climate change policy is evolving at regional, national and international levels, and political and economic events may significantly affect the scope and timing of climate change measures that are ultimately put in place.
 As a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC"), Mexico became subject to the Paris Agreement to fight climate change, which was approved at the 21th session of the UNFCCC conference in 2015.
-The United States and Brazil are also members of the Paris Agreement.
+Brazil is a member of the Paris Agreement.
+Although the United States has notified its intention to withdraw from the agreement, the withdrawal will not take effect until January 2026, and it remains a party to the agreement until that time.